IMJLA/SimplePrtg/docs/en-US/Format-PrtgXmlSensorOutput.md

 ### -PrtgXmlResult
 Valid XML for a PRTG result for a single channel
-Can be created by New-PrtgXmlResult
+Can be created by Format-PrtgXmlResult

 ```yaml
 Type: System.String[]